-Moura, a rural town of about 1800 people, is 150 km south-west of Gladstone.
+Moura, a rural town, is 150 km south-west of Gladstone.
 It was named after the Moura pastoral run (1857).
 The origin of the name is uncertain; sources suggest an Aboriginal word for dog, an Aboriginal word describing a deep waterhole or it could be named after a small Portugese town.
 Moura's first proprietor, Charles Marshall, was apparently a veteran of the Peninsula War, putting him at an advanced age when he took up occupation of the pastoral run.

 Moura and the adjoining Kianga properties were partly resumed for closer-settlement in the mid-1930s and subdivided into farm lots varying from 800 to 1400 ha.
 They were designated as perpetual or prickly pear leases and awarded to leaseholders by ballot.
 The area was serviced by a railway line from Rannes (1926).
 Farm holders grew and hand-picked cotton crops, and embarked on dairying once Rhodes grass had been sown.
 Milk was taken by rail to the Port Curtis dairy factory at Gladstone.
 Later it was taken to the branch factory at Biloela.